toolkit-for-ynab/toolkit-for-ynab/README.md

 1. Clone the repository.
 1. Install Node/npm (tested with Node 5.3.0 and npm 3.3.12).
 1. Install Python 2.7 (Kango requires 2.7 specifically) and put it in your path so it's accessible with either `python` or `python2`.
 1. Run `npm install` within the folder you cloned.
-This installs JSCS and Babel for you.
+This installs ESLint and Babel for you.
 You only need to do this once.
 1. Run `./build` from within the folder you cloned.
 This will run all the tools.
 1. Finished extensions for each platform are available in the `output` directory.
 1. Load it into Chrome as an unpacked extension, load it into Firefox via the .xpi file, or load it into Safari using the extension builder (Mac only).